How To Make A Hit And Run Claim | No Win No Fee

-We understand that a hit and run accident must be a very traumatic time, especially for those that have been hurt or injured.
+We understand how traumatic a hit and run accident can be, especially for those that have been hurt or injured.
 This can then be made much worse when the person responsible leaves the scene of the accident.

-If you are one the unfortunate few who have been unlucky enough to be injured in a road traffic accident which is not your fault, and the culprit has left the scene then you may be entitled to claim compensation even if you don’t have the details of the person who is at fault, although your case may be handled a little different to regular road traffic accidents.
+If you are one of the unfortunate few who have been unlucky enough to be injured in a road traffic accident which is not your fault, and the culprit has left the scene, you may be entitled to claim hit and run compensation even if you don’t have the details of the person who is at fault.

 Hit and run accidents in the UK may involve:

 Our advisors can help you understand anything you need to know about hit and run claims.
 Get in touch using the details at the top of the page.

 The Role Of The Motor Insurers’ Bureau (MIB) In Hit And Run Claims

 The Motor Insurers’ Bureau (MIB) is the company that we will seek to get the funds for your hit and run accident, in the occurrence we cannot trace down the driver, or if the driver is uninsured.